raspberrypilearning/comic-character/en/step_6.md

 --- /task ---

-You have now updated the variable `alertMessage` to store a validation message.
+You have now updated the variable `alertMessage` to hold a validation message.
-Therefore, it no longer stores an empty string.
+Therefore, it no longer holds an empty string.

 You will now need the program to check two conditions:
 + if `alertMessage` is not an empty string (it now contains the validation message you have created earlier).